 - Tea tree oil – Used as an antifungal and antibacterial due to its strong antimicrobial properties.
 It’s also a good remedy for skin problems.

 - Witch hazel – Strong microbes that can be used to clean the air through diffusion.
 It can also be used to treat skin conditions such as acne.
-There are additional resources at New Directions Aromatics, which may help you learn more information.

 Using Essential Products Safely